About the Finger Lakes

 Bristol is also home to Parsons Pipe Organ Builders, a family-owned business whose early roots stretch back several generations.
 Parsons restores old pipe organs and custom builds new ones using three-dimensional computer modeling.

-A Bristol itinerary must include a stop at Wizard of Clay Pottery, famous for its unique leaf imprints on its handmade works; a tasting at Noble Shepherd Craft Brewery, located next door to the Wizard, and a meal at Cafe Sol, a warm and inviting eatery featuring local ingredients, creative cooking and small town charm.
+A Bristol itinerary must include a stop at Wizard of Clay Pottery, famous for its unique leaf imprints on its handmade works; a tasting at Noble Shepherd Craft Brewery, located next door to the Wizard, and a meal at Lock's Stock and Barrel, a rustic style restaurant close to Bristol Mountain.

 Levi Corser Memorial Park is a popular place for family reunions, picnics and weddings, as well as an outdoor fitness center for people who like to run and play basketball, tennis and other sports.